Ooty Hill StationAddress Kathadimattam, Ooty, Tamil Nadu 643001, India

 How to Reach Mettupalayam

 Coimbatore is the closest city to Mettupalayam.
-It's located about an hour south, and has an airport that receives flights from all over India.
+It's located about an hour south and has an airport that receives flights from all over India.

+Frequent buses run from Coimbatore to Mettupalayam, starting from 5 a.m.
+There are also regular passenger trains between the two places during the day.
 You'll find a few decent budget hotels in Mettupalayam if you want to stay there overnight to catch the toy train the next morning.
 However, better accommodations are available in Coimbatore.

-Toy Train Services
+Regular Train Services and Fares

-- Coming back, the 56137/Ooty-Mettupalayam MG Passenger train leaves Ooty at 2 p.m. and reaches Mettupalayam at 5.35 p.m. (see timetable).
+- Coming back, the 56137/Ooty-Mettupalayam MG Passenger train leaves Ooty at 2 p.m. and reaches Mettupalayam at 5.35 p.m.

 Do note that the area receives rain from both the south-west and north-east monsoons, and this commonly disrupts services.